Skip to main content Skip to secondary navigation

 Main content start

 Mentors are the heart and soul of undergraduate research.
-Here you can find resources for mentoring students, guidelines for writing letters of recommendation for VPUE student grants, and details about mentor eligibility.
+Here you can find resources for mentoring students, guidelines for writing letters of recommendation for VPUE Student Grants, and details about mentor eligibility.

 Faculty Mentor Eligibility